aojah1/mcp_redis/README.md

 ```
 ### To Test the Graph in Dev/Local run the following, you will get an IP/Port that can be used to connect from a lagraph client
 langgraph dev --config langgraph.json --allow-blocking

+### To Run the graph using SSE transport - this will open an hhtp:port for the MCP client to listen in
+python3.13 mcp_server/main.py
+### on another terminal run -
+python3.13 mcp_client/redis_langchain.py

 ### Using with Docker